mozilla/DeepSpeech/README.website.md

 # Setup of the web-facing server:

 * Ensure existing webroot
-* Generate an SSH key, and upload public key to web-facing server
+* Generate an SSH key, and upload the public key to web-facing server
 * Connect at least one time manually from the training machine to the web-facing server to accept the server host key and populate known_hosts file (pay attention to the FQDN)